Harshita Mruthinti Kamath

 - Performance and Ethnography

 My research focuses on the textual and performance traditions of Telugu-speaking South India in conversation with theoretical discourses on gender and sexuality in South Asia.
-As an interdisciplinary scholar, I incorporate a broad array of methodologies in my research and teaching, including critical gender theory, ethnography, performance studies, and textual analysis.
+As an interdisciplinary scholar of South Asian religions, I incorporate a broad array of methodologies in my research and teaching, including critical gender theory, ethnography, performance studies, and textual analysis.

 As part of my research in South India, I have completed the first English-language translation of the sixteenth century classical Telugu text Parijatapaharanamu (Theft of a Tree) with Telugu scholar Velcheru Narayana Rao (Emory University).
 Theft of a Tree tells the story of Krishna’s theft of the divine parijata tree from the garden of Indra, the king of the gods.
 Our translation will be published by Harvard University Press as part of the Murty Classical Library of India.

-At UNC, I teach courses on Religions of South Asia, Gender Theory and the Study of Religion, and Asian Religions.
+At UNC, I teach courses on Religions of South Asia, Gender Theory and the Study of Religion, Asian Religions, and Dance in South Asia.

 - Faculty Feminist of the Year, Gender, Sexuality, and Feminist Study Program, Middlebury College, 2014

 Theft of a Tree.
 Translation of Parijatapaharanamu by Nandi Timmana.
 With Velcheru Narayana Rao.
 Murty Classical Library of India.
-Cambridge: Harvard University Press, January 2018.
+Cambridge: Harvard University Press, forthcoming.

-“Dancing the Divine Female: Diasporic Women’s Encounters with the Hindu Goddess through Indian Classical” Journal of Asian American Studies 9:3 (2006): 271-299.
+“Dancing the Divine Female: Diasporic Women’s Encounters with the Hindu Goddess through Indian Classical Dance.”
+Journal of Asian American Studies 9:3 (2006): 271-299.